Sofie8/VERTHY/index.md

   {%
     include button.html
     link="about"
-    title="Who I am"
+    title="Who we are"
-    text="Learn more about me"
+    text="Learn more about us"
     icon="fas fa-arrow-right"
     flip=true
     style="button"